-We, CIM Commercial Trust Corporation, are selling a minimum of 10,000 units and a maximum of 36,000,000 units (each a "Unit" and, collectively, the "Units"), with each Unit consisting of (a) one share of Series A Preferred Stock, \$0.001 par value per share, of CIM Commercial Trust Corporation (a "Preferred Share"), and (b) one warrant (a "Warrant") to purchase 0.25 of a share of Common Stock, \$0.001 par value per share, of CIM Commercial Trust Corporation (each a "Common Share") in connection with this offering (the "Offering").
+We, CIM Commercial Trust Corporation, are selling a minimum of 400,000 units and a maximum of 36,000,000 units (each a "Unit" and, collectively, the "Units"), with each Unit consisting of (a) one share of Series A Preferred Stock, \$0.001 par value per share, of CIM Commercial Trust Corporation (a "Preferred Share"), and (b) one warrant (a "Warrant") to purchase [] shares of Common Stock, \$0.001 par value per share, of CIM Commercial Trust Corporation (each a "Common Share") in connection with this offering (the "Offering").
 Each Unit will be sold at a public offering price of \$25 per Unit.
 Units will not be issued or certificated.
 The shares of Series A Preferred Stock and the Warrants are immediately detachable and will be issued separately.

-If subscriptions for at least the minimum Offering have not been received and accepted by June 28, 2018, or June 28, 2019 if the Offering is extended to such date by us, we will promptly notify our escrow agent, UMB Bank, N.A., this Offering will be terminated and your funds and subscription agreement will be returned to you within ten days after the date of such termination.
+If subscriptions for at least the minimum Offering have not been received and accepted by , 2018, we will promptly notify our escrow agent, [], this Offering will be terminated and your funds and subscription agreement will be returned to you within ten days after the date of such termination.

 Interest may accrue on funds in the escrow account as applicable to the short-term investments or at applicable interest rate in which such funds are invested.
-You will only receive any such interest if we fail to sell the minimum number of shares or reject your subscription, in which case, we will return your subscription payment to you with any such accrued interest.
+During any period in which subscription proceeds are held in escrow, interest earned thereon (if any) will be allocated among subscribers on the basis of the respective amounts of their subscriptions and the number of days that such amounts were on deposit.
+Such interest will be paid to subscribers upon the termination of the escrow period, subject to withholding for taxes pursuant to applicable Treasury Regulations.
 We will bear all expenses of the escrow and, as such, any interest to be paid to any subscriber will not be reduced for such expense.

-Your broker-dealer or registered investment advisor should MAIL properly completed and executed ORIGINAL documents, along with your check payable to "UMB Bank, N.A., Escrow Agent for CIM Commercial Trust Corporation" to International Assets Advisory, LLC at the following address:
+Your broker-dealer or registered investment advisor should MAIL properly completed and executed ORIGINAL documents, along with your check payable to "[], Escrow Agent for CIM Commercial Trust Corporation" to at the following address: